JoanSanchezGomez/sra-clinical-robustness/data/README.md

-# Datasets for ASR Clinical Robustness
+# Datasets for SRA Clinical Robustness

 This project uses two main datasets: **EDC** and **ODIR-5K**.
 Below are the instructions to download and organize them.